Anil-py/Anilk.github.io/README.md

 This project uses public data available under this [licence](https://www.divvybikes.com/data-license-agreement)

 The dataset is of a fictional company named as Cyclistic.
-Last 12 Month data is used to explore how different customer types are using Cyclistic bikes and understand how do annual members and casual riders use Cyclistic bikes differently?
+Data for last 12 months is used to explore how different customer types are using Cyclistic bikes.

 #### Business task :